-What is IMPACT plus?
+What is IMPACTplus?

-IMPACT plus is a performance-based compensation system for members of the Washington Teachers' Union (WTU) and Council of School Officers (CSO) who are evaluated under IMPACT.
+IMPACTplus is a performance-based compensation system for members of the Washington Teachers' Union (WTU) and Council of School Officers (CSO) who are evaluated under IMPACT.

-Who is eligible for IMPACT plus?
+Who is eligible for IMPACTplus?

 Any WTU member who earns an IMPACT rating of Highly Effective is eligible for an annual bonus.
-Teachers in Groups 1-7 at high-poverty schools are eligible for base salary increases upon reaching the Advanced, Distinguished, or Expert LIFT stages.
+Highly Effective and Effective teachers who reach the Advanced Teacher LIFT stage and Highly Effective teachers who reach the Distinguished Teacher and Expert Teacher LIFT stages at high-poverty schools may be eligible for base salary increases.